 Content Specialty Test Preparation

-Content specialty test - For those of who need help passing the Content Specialty Tests (CSTs) in Mathematics, English, Social Studies, Spanish or Students with Disabilities and Multi-Subject (Grades 1-6), the Division also offers workshops in each of these areas.
+For those of who need help passing the Content Specialty Tests (CSTs) in Mathematics, English, Social Studies, Spanish or Students with Disabilities and Multi-Subject (Grades 1-6), the Division also offers workshops in each of these areas.
 The CST Prep workshops are only offered once per year in the fall.
-For more information on the CST workshops and to register, click here or stop by Siena Hall, Room 106, call 516.323.3550 or e-mail: email@example.com.

 Educating All Students (EAS) Certification Exam Review course

 Online Teacher Professional Development

-Our instructor-facilitated online professional development workshops for teachers are informative, fun, convenient, and highly interactive.
+Our instructor-facilitated online professional development workshops for teachers are informative, fun, convenient and highly interactive.
 Our instructors are famous for their ability to create warm and supportive communities of learners.
-All workshops run for six weeks (with a10-day grace period at the end).
-Workshops are project-oriented and include lessons, quizzes, hands-on assignments, discussion areas, supplementary links, and more.
+All workshops run for six weeks, with a ten-day grace period at the end.
+Workshops are project-oriented and include lessons, quizzes, hands-on assignments, discussion areas, supplementary links and more.
 You can complete any workshop entirely from your home or school, any time of the day or night.
 For more information, click here.